shawnferry/HOL7712-gitbook/setup/enable-puppet.md

 $$

-1. View the state of the services
+1. View the state of the Puppet services.
   `svcs puppet:master puppet:agent`![](/images/SETUP-015-svcs.png)

 ## Run the puppet agent